AxelSchwanke/RepData_PeerAssessment1/PA1_template.md

 ```
 The total number of missing values is 2304.

-A common approach is to fill missing values with the average of non-missing values of that interval.
+A common approach is used to fill missing values with the average of
+non-missing values of that interval.

 ```r